 What is Oolong Tea?

 Oolong tea is fragrant and has a fruity flavor.
 Despite its caffeine content, it is still a relaxing drink.
 The health benefits of oolong tea are doubled because of the combined qualities of black tea and green tea.
 There are numerous kinds of tea in this world, but oolong tea is considered as one of the most beneficial types of tea.

-The origins of oolong tea date back almost 400 years, when it found wide usage in China.
+The origin of oolong tea dates back almost 400 years when it found wide usage in China.
 It is a semi-green fermented tea, but the fermentation process is halted as soon as the tea leaves start to change their color.

-Tea is a natural gift that is rich in antioxidants.
-It also contains vital vitamins and minerals such as calcium, manganese, copper, carotin, selenium, and potassium, as well as Vitamin A, B, C, E and K. Additionally, it contains folic acid, niacin amide and other detoxifying alkaloids.
-It is developed in semi-fermented processing, providing the oolong tea with numerous polyphenolic compounds, adding even more valuable health benefits to oolong tea.
-Oolong tea also contains caffeine and theophylline and theobromine which are similar to caffeine which on consumption may stimulate nervous system.
+This tea is a natural gift that is rich in antioxidants.
+According to the USDA National Nutrient Database, oolong tea contains trace amounts of vital vitamins and minerals such as calcium, manganese, copper, carotin, selenium, potassium, and magnesium.
+Additionally, it contains niacinamide and other detoxifying alkaloids.
+It is developed in semi-fermented processing, which provides the tea with numerous polyphenolic compounds and adds even more valuable health benefits.
+Oolong tea also contains caffeine, theophylline, and theobromine (similar to caffeine), which on excessive consumption, may stimulate the nervous system.

 Health Benefits of Oolong Tea

 With so many health benefits, the inclusion of this tea in a balanced diet is generally a great idea.
 Let’s have a look at the incredible benefits of oolong tea: